24 of the Best Gardening Books for Beginners in 2023

 by David Deardorff and Kathryn Wadsworth

-As a new gardener, it can be difficult to diagnose and deal with a sick plant.
-This book will help you get to the cause of the problem quickly, and suggest solutions.
+It can be difficult to diagnose and deal with a sick plant when you’re new to gardening.
+What's Wrong With My Plant? will help you get to the cause of the problem quickly and suggest solutions.
 It also includes photos of common plant problems, which makes identification easier for newbies.

 by Ruth Rogers Clausen